School of Social Work

 Dean: Sheryl Kubiak

 The School of Social Work is an integral part of Wayne State University, an urban university in a culturally diverse, industrialized, metropolitan area.
 The School is committed to its teaching, research, and service activities to address the problems of people living in this environment.
-Through applied research, work in the classroom, and placements in human service organizations that are the sites for field education, students learn how to provide effective social services and influence social policies.
+Through applied research, work in the classroom, and placements in human service organizations that are the sites for practicum education, students learn how to provide effective social services and influence social policies.

 The School's specific mission lies in teaching the knowledge, values, ethics, and skills of the social work profession.
 Graduates of the School are expected to understand the needs of vulnerable populations and those for whom the quality of life is threatened.
 Through research on practice, faculty and doctoral students contribute to the social work profession's knowledge base.
 Both faculty and students serve the community by participating in professional societies, civic and community groups, and human service organizations.